Post-Blast Residue Sampling and the IMS, GC-ECD, LC-MS/MS Workflow

 Last updated:

 The analytical challenge is not merely one of sensitivity.
 It is one of specificity in a complex matrix.
 Blast scenes contain soil, building materials, vehicle fluids, human blood and tissue, firefighting agent residues, and a wide range of organic and inorganic chemicals that all appear as potential interferences.
+Victims at blast scenes are simultaneously subjects of forensic pathology, blast injuries: primary, secondary, tertiary and quaternary, whose tissue swabs form part of the same evidence chain that chemistry laboratories process.
 Post-blast samples contain the detonation products of the explosive itself (which may or may not resemble the parent compound), manufacturing impurities and taggants, and undetonated residue from material that was distant from the detonation seat.

 The workflow that converts a swab from a fragment into a court-grade chemical identification has three stages: field presumptive screening by IMS; laboratory confirmation by GC-ECD (for conventional nitroaromatic and nitramine explosives) or LC-MS/MS (for peroxide explosives, all confirmatory analyses, and quantification); and inorganic anion and cation profiling by ion chromatography (for ANFO, black powder, and other inorganic-oxidiser formulations).
 Laboratories operating this workflow include the FBI Laboratory's Explosives Unit (Quantico, Virginia), the UK DSTL Forensic Explosives Laboratory (Porton Down), India's CFSL Hyderabad explosives wing, the Netherlands Forensic Institute (NFI) explosives section, and the Australian Federal Police (AFP) forensic chemistry laboratory in Canberra.